ROGR3/Tachuela/Readme.md

 ## Feedback and Support

-We would love to hear your feedback and suggestions to improve Tachuela.
+I would love to hear your feedback and suggestions to improve Tachuela.
+Also any kind of contribution is welcome!

 Happy organizing and checking off those tasks with Tachuela!